klen/flask-restler/README.rst

 The Flask RESTler -- Build REST API for Flask_ using Marshmallow_.

+Has builded support for SQLAlchemy_ and Peewee_ ORM.

 Example "Hello User" with the Flask-resler:

 .. code-block:: python